Call us 203-307-5500

 When children are encouraged to investigate their environment with curiosity, they become active participants in their own learning.
 This approach is a cornerstone of our Reggio Emilia inspiration, where we see the child as a capable and inquisitive explorer.
 Instead of just telling them facts, we provide the tools and environment for them to discover things for themselves.
 By providing simple materials for discovery, you can create rich learning experiences right in your own home that lay the groundwork for a lifetime of learning.
 The activities that follow are simple to set up but packed with developmental benefits.

-Explore with Sand and Water
+Simple Sand and Water Play Ideas

 A sand and water table is a classic for a reason.
 These simple materials offer endless opportunities for discovery and are fantastic for developing fine motor skills.
 As your child scoops, pours, sifts, and splashes, they are conducting their own mini-experiments in physics.
 They’re learning about cause and effect, volume, and texture without even realizing it.
 You can add small toys, cups, and funnels to extend the play.
 This type of hands-on exploration is a daily activity in our toddler classrooms, helping little ones build coordination and an understanding of the world.